 [Section 97VA inserted by No. 20 of 2002 s.
 4.]

 97VB.
-Registrar to be satisfied that EEA in order for registration
+Registrar to be satisfied EEA is in order for registration

 Where an EEA is lodged under section 97UY, the Registrar must satisfy himself or herself that it is in order for registration as required by the provisions of Schedule 4.